Kalli/openapi-http/ReadMe.md

 openapi-http --help
 ```

+### List

-List the operations available in an Open Api spec:
+List the all operations available in an Open Api spec:

 ```sh
 # Use a URL: